Haxer900/ADVANCE/CONTENT_MANAGEMENT_GUIDE.md

-# ZENTHRA Content Management Guide
+# MORE THAN FASHION Content Management Guide

-This guide explains how to edit all the information and content on your ZENTHRA e-commerce platform.
+This guide explains how to edit all the information and content on your MORE THAN FASHION e-commerce platform.

 ## 🛍️ Product Management